FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 <details><summary>Events related to objects on a logical client.</summary>

 **Note: These events are only available on a client.
-Try to access these events on a dedicated server will cause the game to crash.**
+Trying to access these events on a dedicated server will cause the game to crash.**

 ## `ClientLifecycleEvents`